psidex/3DES/README.md

 - A - Change to selected directory
 - B - go "up" a directory
 - X - CD to `/` and reset and reallocate memory
-- DPAD up and down control the selection arrow
+- DPAD/Circle pad up and down control the selection arrow
+- START to close app

 ---

 # TODO
-- Currently stuff messes up if a directory is empty
 - Check memory allocation after `malloc` and `realloc`
+- Open files and show binary
+- Basic file actions like delete and create

 ---